 Due to budgetary challenges during 2002-2003, the Teaching Assistant Training and Development Office in the Graduate School was closed and the responsibilities were transferred to the center in July 2003.
 In August 2003, the center offered its first Teaching Assistant Orientation for graduate teaching assistants, distributed the first issue of TA Connections newsletter for graduate teaching assistants and set up a Teaching Resource Room for faculty and staff to view instructional videos.
 During spring 2004, the center established the “Outstanding Graduate Teaching Assistant Awards” to recognize the contributions of teaching assistants at NIU.

-After the renovation and reopening of the Altgeld Hall in fall 2004, the Center was allocated the Instructional Technology Training Laboratory at Altgeld Hall 100 for delivering its technology training workshops.
-This facility is maintained by Information Technology Services (ITS) and is used by a number of campus units for delivering training programs to faculty, staff, and students, and for offering some classes and orientation sessions for students.
+After the renovation and reopening of the Altgeld Hall in fall 2004, the center was allocated the Instructional Technology Training Laboratory at Altgeld Hall 100 for delivering its technology training workshops.
+This facility is maintained by Division of Information Technology (DoIT) and is used by a number of campus units for delivering training programs to faculty, staff, and students, and for offering some classes and orientation sessions for students.

 In April 2005, the center was allocated permanent office space on the third floor of Adams Hall where center staff also set up a ten-station Collaboratory, a five-station Digital Multimedia Studio, and a Teaching Resource Room.
 During spring 2005, the center established “Outstanding Teaching Awards” to recognize the contributions of non-tenure track educators at NIU.
 The center recommended to the Committee for the Improvement of Undergraduate Education (CIUE) to establish a university-level award for recognizing the contributions of non-tenure track educators at NIU.
 The center discontinued its award for non-tenure track educators as CIUE established its “Excellence in Undergraduate Instruction Award” in 2006 to recognize non-tenure track educators.